eden502/eden502/README.md

 ## Hi! ##

-My name is Eden and i'm a student of Software Engineering (B.Sc.) at Afeka Tel Aviv College of Engineering,</br>
+My name is Eden and i'm a Software Engineering (B.Sc.)
+Graduate from Afeka Tel Aviv College of Engineering,</br>
 with ML&AI specialization.
 #### In this page you can find repositiories that showcase my abilites or that I find especially interesting in the following topics: